-In 2019, around 10 million spectators were welcomed to Rouen over the 10-day period, and thousands of sailors from across the world walked the streets of Rouen.
+In 2023, million of spectators were welcomed to Rouen over the 10-day period, and thousands of sailors from across the world walked the streets of Rouen.
 They say that touching the red pom-pom on a French sailor’s cap brings good luck, so visitors to Rouen were in for a treat!

 In past events many international stars have performed at the Armada, such as Iggy Pop, Mika and Madness.
-The 75th anniversary of the D-Day Landings in Normandy in 2019 meant that the Rouen Armada (which took place at the same time) Armada brought in more visitors than ever before, as well as artists like artists like Deluxe, Hyphen Hyphen, Magic System, MNNQNS, Feu!
-Chatterton and Dadju.
+The 75th anniversary of the D-Day Landings in Normandy in 2019 meant that the Rouen Armada (which took place at the same time) brought in more visitors than ever before.
 There was also a huge 1940s ball on the first evening, many different shows, free tours of the ships, and fireworks in the evening.
 A particular highlight was the sailors parade, where if you manage to touch the red pompom on the sailors’ hats, you get good luck!
 Each Armada is a measure of the previous one, so we can expect great things for the next festival!

 Grand Parade along the River Seine

 The Grand Parade is one of the most exciting experiences of the Rouen Armada.
 As a way of ‘shutting up shop’, these fine ships head downstream towards the Seine estuary between Honfleur and Le Havre.
-From 10am onwards on the last Sunday of the festival, salute the sailors for the last time.
+On 18 June from 10am onwards, visitors are invited to come salute the sailors for the last time.
 One good spot to see them leave is from the Pont Flaubert in Rouen.
-Other spectacular viewpoints include the towns of La Bouille, Sahurs, Duclair and Jumièges.
-Alternatively, watch upstream from the Normandy Bridge at Berville-sur-Mer, or and in Honfleur where there’s a spot almost at the foot of the Normandy Bridge from which to see them sail under the vaulting bridge deck!
+Other spectacular viewpoints include the villages of La Bouille, Sahurs, Duclair and Jumièges.
+Alternatively, watch upstream from the Normandy Bridge at Berville-sur-Mer, or in Honfleur where there’s a spot almost at the foot of the Normandy Bridge from which to see them sail under the vaulting bridge deck!
 There are so many amazing moments, such as when the crew mount the rigging to release the sails or stand along the yardarms – an occasion for much applause and flag-waving!
 Bring your friends and family, and a picnic!